 All staff, including part-time, peripatetic and adults working with children in school should be informed who these colleagues are.
 Crucially, this also applies to work-placement students, trainee teachers and supply staff who might be the fresh new face that a child might disclose something important to.

-(Add names, position and location of offices, extension numbers etc.)
+Contact:

+Joanne Bromley, office within school building.
+01388 816078

+Elizabeth Bell, office within school building.
+01388 816078

 Recording concerns

-ALL concerns passed to the designated safeguarding leads must be written, signed and dated on the relevant ‘Concern’ form (add correct name of these and where these forms can be found) or electronic monitoring system, CPOMS, Behaviour Watch or Sleuth.
+ALL concerns passed to the designated safeguarding leads must be written, signed and dated.
+All school staff must record there directly onto the electronic CPOMs system.
 The more relevant details staff document the better (approximate size, colour of injury, which arm, if burn is scabbing over etc.) Staff can express concern or sensitively remark about an injury (open ended questions), but should not ask direct questions.
 They should never do so in front of other children.
+Recorded incidents should never be assumptions- only based on factual information, recording as accurately as possible in regard to phrases used by children.

-Disclosures of worrying information by children must also be recorded on a ‘concern’ form or electronic database.
+Disclosures of worrying information by children must also be recorded on CPOMs.

 ‘All staff should know what to do if a child tells them he/she is being abused or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the designated safeguarding lead….’

 ‘Staff should never promise a child that they will not tell anyone about an allegation- as this may ultimately not be in the best interests of the child’.